hstatsep/other/writeups/example-mueller-python-recursion.md

 ## Topic: Python Recursion

 ### Context
 Right now I am learning Python for my CS Ethics course at Hunter College.
 I have learned the basics in Python, and I've learned more complex topics in Java.
-Then at workshop through MfA, we've been going through coding challenges, so I chose a task that would help me practice advanced concepts in Python.
+Then at a workshop through MfA, we've been going through coding challenges, so I chose a task that would help me practice advanced concepts in Python.
 For reference, here is the link to the [task](https://app.codesignal.com/interview-practice/task/rMe9ypPJkXgk3MHhZ/description), although you won't be able to view it unless you've "unlocked" it.
 Here is the challenge:

 > You have a collection of coins, and you know the values of the coins and the quantity of each type of coin in it.
 You want to know how many distinct sums you can make from non-empty groupings of these coins.
 > EXAMPLE: